Ergerica/TicketSupport/README.md

 # Project TIcketSupport
-Project For support for the class SOftware maintenance.
+Project For support for the class Software maintenance.
 Consists of a page to give support to users who need help by creating tickets for IT support with descriptions of their problem.